Geraldkigotho/Flu-Shot-Learning-project/README.md

 .To determine the correlation between the uptake of both vaccines

-.To determine which characteristics are likely to influence one to taking a particular vaccine
+.To determine which characteristics are likely to influence one to take a particular vaccine

 ### DATA UNDERSTANDING